atikhasanps/atikhasanps/README.md

 #### Web Developer

-I’m a Front End Web developer who is passionate about  100% client satisfaction.
-I have a passion for learning and sharing my knowledge with others as publicly as possible.
-I love to solve real-world problems.
-I am strategic, and goal-oriented, and always work with an end goal in mind.
+I’m a Front End Web developer.
+I am very passionate about  100% client satisfaction.
+I have strong and barely passion for learning and sharing my knowledge with others as openly as possible.
+I like to solve real-world problems.
+I am skillful, artistic, and goal-oriented, and always work with an end goal in mind.
 I pride myself on doing quality work and maintaining excellent communication.

 Skills: REACT / JS / HTML / CSS/  Tailwind / Bootstrap / NodeJs /MongoDB/ ExpressJs.